APEcs/newsagent/docs/overview.md

   application; they contain the logic that creates the pages and handles user input.
-Modules in this tree that can be invoked via the web interface must be registered in the 'modules' table in the database, and have their block name the `blocks` table in the database.
+Modules in this tree that can be invoked via the web interface must be registered in the 'modules' table in the database, and have their block name in the `blocks` table in the database.
 Note that not all modules in this tree have corresponding web access points: they may be the view modules for internal operations (for example, the modules under the `blocks/Newsagent/Notification` directory are there to handle notification